-Bowman, a Republican, was the representative for Pennsylvania's 11th congressional district from 1911 to 1913.
+Bowman was the representative for Pennsylvania’s 11th congressional district and was a Republican.
+He served from 1911 to 1913.

 From Apr 1911 to Jan 1913, Bowman missed 13 of 199 roll call votes, which is 6.5%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Jan 1913.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000